elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved:**
  - Fixed the problem of not creating a query string after calling the pages in the `Run` method.

+### Version 2.4.3
+ - Adding Name and NameCollection classes in HtmlData namespase

+**Problems that were solved:**
+ - Avoiding adding the same query.